fjebaker/SpectralFitting.jl/docs/src/examples.md

 ## Using the model library

-The model library details an model algebra (see [`AbstractSpectralModelKind`](@ref)).
+The model library details a model algebra (see [`AbstractSpectralModelKind`](@ref)).
 An example use of this may be to construct a complex model from a series of simpler models, and invoke the models on a given energy grid:

 ```@example sf_examples
 using SpectralFitting